selvakrishnan/SimpleDiscordBot/README.md

 Step 2:py -3 -m pip install -U discord.py [It is used to install Discord Python Package]

 Step 3:Run the DiscordBot.py

+# Output

+Step 1:Run the above code and go to discord and drop a message !queries it will reply you back.
+In the place of !queries you can add what you want and you can add more statements after if statement you can add more and more elif statments.